Chakreshvari Siva Temple

 Chakresvara Shiva temple is a living Hindu temple built in 10-11 AD dedicated to Lord Shiva at Hatiasuni lane, Rajarani Colony, Bhubaneswar of Odisha, India.
 The deity, lingam, is in a circular yonipitha inside the sanctum.
 The temple is surrounded by private residential buildings on its eastern and northern side and chakresvara tank in the west.
 It is of great significance as rituals like Shivaratri, Diwali, and Sankranti are observed here.
 Also this temple serves as a purpose of a sacred place for 'Thread Ceremony, Rudrabhiseka, Chandrabhiseka.'

 Architectural features

 Chakresvara Shiva temple stands on a low platform.

 On plan, the temple has a vimana and a renovated frontal porch.
 The vimana(shrine) is pancharatha and the frontal porch.
 On elevation, the vimana is of rekha order; it extends from pabhaga to kalasa.
 From bottom to the top, the temple has a bada, gandi and mastaka.
-With three-fold divisions of the bad the temple has a trianga bada.
+With three-fold divisions of the bada, the temple has a trianga bada.
 At the bottom, the pabhaga has four base mouldings of khura, kumbha, pata and basanta.